High Performance Freestyle and Backstroke Racing

 - KICK: Have you ever noticed how many swimmers’ knees break the surface when they kick in backstroke?
 This means that the swimmer is kicking with their knees which is less efficient than kicking from their hip.
 Maintaining maximum propulsion and proper kicking technique will greatly improve your swimmer’s backstroke.

 - PULL: It is very important for swimmers to bend their elbow very early in the pull so that they can get an early catch for an immediate and powerful press back into the water.

 Swimmers and parents are invited to ask their clinicians questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.

 Observe your clinicians swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

-Take a photo with Austin, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
+Take a photo with your clinicians, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!